11 Highest-Quality Tennis Strings

 Comfort

-The natural elastic fibers with Babolat VS Touch make for a string with unrivaled comfort.
-However, this string’s unique because it also plays super crisp and doesn’t lose its plush feel at higher tensions.
+The natural elastic serosa fibers with Babolat VS Touch provide unrivaled comfort.
+Moreover, the string is unique because it plays super crisp without losing its built-in comfort feel at higher tensions.

 Feel

-The cherry on top for Babolat VS Touch is its incredible feel, even when strung at a high tension, which helps aid precision and connection with the ball for exceptional touch.
+The cherry on top for Babolat VS Touch is its incredible feel, even when strung at high tension, aiding precision and a connected feel with the ball for exceptional touch.

 Tradeoffs